Workers continue to report glitches in Fla. unemployment site

 In Florida, 85,000 people filed for unemployment benefits last week, which is lower than the week before.
 However, unemployed Florida workers continue to struggle to get benefits.

-"We've been hanging on, but now we're starting to dip into our savings," said Douglas Sullivan of suburban Lake Worth.
+"We've been hanging on, but now we're starting to dip into our savings," said Douglas Sullivan, a resident of suburban Lake Worth.

 SPECIAL COVERAGE: Coronavirus | Rebound South Florida